cpslab-asu/psy-taliro/docs/optimizers.rst

-The :py:class:`~staliro.optimizers.DualAnnealing` optimizer provides an implementation of `general simulated annealing`_ using the implementation of `dual annealing`_ provided by the SciPy libary.
+The :py:class:`~staliro.optimizers.DualAnnealing` optimizer provides an implementation of `general simulated annealing`_ using the implementation of `dual annealing`_ provided by the SciPy library.
 This optimizer expects ``float`` cost values since under the hood the value vectors are represented using `Numpy`_ ``ndarray`` values.
 You can optionally provide a ``min_cost`` when during construction like the :ref:`UniformRandom <uniform-random>` optimizer, which will terminate the optimization attempt if a cost value is found that is :math:`\leq min\_cost`.